 Every year in the United States, termites cause more than $5 billion in damage to homes and other structures that is typically not covered by insurance policies.
-Paramount understands the problems and challenges associated with termites, so we offer the revolutionary Trelona ATBS Advance Termite Baiting System for homes and other structures in New York City, Brooklyn, Queens, Bronx, and on Long Island.
+Paramount understands the challenges associated with termites.
+That's why we offer the Trelona ATBS Advance Termite Baiting System for homes and other structures on Long Island, New York City, and Queens.

 What is a Termite Baiting System?